Zuz99/yiimp_install_scrypt/README.md

 ***********************************

-## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use Tpruvot's Yiimp)
+## Install script for yiimp on Ubuntu Server 18.04 (use Kudaraidee's Yiimp)

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 18.04 !

 Connect on your VPS =>
 - apt update